 It was hard, I didn’t realise how difficult it would be.
 You are taught your whole life to kill and now you’re told to put yourself in other people’s hands and let them slam you around.
 I had to turn off all my instincts and learn from scratch, what I had to learn was not to lead but to follow, let guys do what they wanted with me, listen to them and let them kind of carry me through the match.

-As I did that I started learning, I was learning more in ring physiology, I adapted, thank god I adapted very quickly, I think I won the title within 10 months of when I started, against The Rock.
+As I did that I started learning, I was learning more in-ring psychology, I adapted, thank god I adapted very quickly, I think I won the title within 10 months of when I started, against The Rock.
 All of a sudden I’m structuring my own matches, I’m leading the matches and it just came to me, it came to me very quickly, I was very blessed.

 When growing up were you a fan of professional wrestling?